skijit/notes/programming/docker/practical-docker.md

   - Generally, better to use `COPY`
 - `ENTRYPOINT`
   - Lets you configure a container that will run as an executable
+  - If this is specified in a base container, it can be overriden in the successive layer OR you can leave it blank, and it will still be executed.

 - **SHell and Exec Forms Aside**
   - `RUN`, `CMD`, and `ENTRYPOINT` can all be run in one of 2 forms: